Adamant-im/adamant-tradebot/.github/exchange-connector-guide.md

 Read `ai-agent-instructions.md` first.

+Organization-wide governance rules from the ADAMANT org also apply here, especially English-only repository artifacts, issue and PR conventions, label policy, and linked governance references.

 ## Scope

 This guide describes the preferred baseline for the open-source branch: a basic **spot REST** connector.